REPOmAN2v2/File-Pruner/README.md

 File-Pruner
 =========

-This utility prunes unecessary data from supported filetypes.
-Right now it only supports .big files (actually .wav files) because this is what I needed it for.
+This utility prunes unecessary data from files.

 Launch it using at least `pruner -i string` (don't add a trailing slash to the path).
 The string should be the pattern to recognise, for example `RIFF` for `wav` files.